-What if I have Medicare, Medicare Advantage Plans or Tricare?
+What if I have Medicare, Medicaid, Medicare Advantage Plans

-In a hospital based outpatient clinic, if you have Medicare, Medicare Advantage Plans or Tricare, you may receive two (2) separate bills for services provided in the clinic — one for physician services and another from the hospital.
+In a hospital-based outpatient clinic, if you have Medicare, Medicaid, Medicare Advantage Plans or Tricare, you may receive two (2) separate bills for services provided in the clinic — one for physician services and another from the hospital.

 Depending on the clinical service being provided, additional out-of-pocket expenses may be incurred in the “Provider-Based” clinic.

 Co-insurance and deductibles may be covered by a secondary insurance policy.
 Check with your benefits or insurance company for details related to your secondary coverage.
 For instance, you may ask whether the secondary insurance company covers facility charges or provider-based billing.
 If it does, ask what percentage of the charge is covered.
 Verify what your hospital outpatient insurance benefits are, as they typically are applied toward your deductible and co-insurance.

 How will I know if a clinic is “Provider-Based”?